 Have you ever discovered a small air pocket while exploring underwater?
 You can use this space to create a secret pirate cove hidden away below the depths.
 These areas are surprisingly large inside, but be careful when chipping away at the walls as you may accidentally break into the surrounding water.
 As long as you avoid any sudden leakages, you should have a permanent underwater base to surprise your friends with.
 This could be a great way to start an experimental run where you do things you’ve never thought about trying.

-Hopefully these creative Minecraft ideas have given you enough inspiration for your next big Minecraft project.
-Not sure what type of home you want to build next?
-Our Minecraft houses guide highlights several unique homes to create, ranging from suburban houses all the way to treehouses.
-The farms listed in this guide have been made to be efficient, but if you’re looking for something more traditional, check out our Minecraft farm guide instead for plenty of inspiration.
+Hopefully these creative Minecraft ideas have given you enough inspiration for your next world.
+Sometimes, all you need to inspire your next build is a beautiful site though, so check out our Minecraft seeds guide if you’re still struggling for ideas.
+There are a few farms in the guide which have been made to be efficient, but if you’re looking for something more traditional, check out our Minecraft farm guide instead for plenty more inspiration.

 Additional contributions by Christian Vaz.